gayatrii-366/Beats--web-player/README.md

 4. **Access the Application**:
    Once the server is running, open your browser and navigate to `http://localhost:5000` (or the port specified in the code) to use the application.

----

-Let me know if you want these steps formatted for a `README.md` or if you're using a framework like Flask so I can tailor it even more.